What You Need to Know: Cold Brew vs Nitro Cold BrewPosted by Bean & Bean on

 In the old days, coffee was very simple and oftentimes a bit bland.
-Today, the coffee industry has grown exponentially and consists of a strong culture of enthusiasts who care about where their coffee comes from, how good it tastes, and enjoy different roasts and styles.
-With this rise of specialty coffee, there are now more options than ever before.
+Today, the coffee industry has grown exponentially and consists of a strong culture of enthusiasts who care about where their coffee comes from, how good it tastes, and who enjoy different roasts and styles.
+With the rise of specialty coffee, there are now more options than ever before.

 Cold brew has actually been around since the 17th century (and you thought it was a new thing!) and has gained popularity in the last 5 to 10 years.
 You can find the drink at just about any coffee shop these days.

 How it’s made

 The "cold" in cold brew is not referring to the temperature, but to the process of making it.
 Similar to iced tea, cold brew is made by steeping coffee in cool water at room temperature for around 12 to 24 hours.
 This makes for a smooth and flavorful coffee that can be stored in the fridge and served for up to 7 days after brewing.

 The taste of cold brew is different from a hot cup of coffee.
 When heated, coffee can lose some of its aromatic and delicate notes and become acidic or bitter.
 Since a cold brew is made with cool water, it tastes sweeter, milder, and is less acidic.
 The Aroma and flavor may not be as intense, but the coffee retains flavor for much longer than hot coffee stored in a fridge.

 Caffeine in a cold brew

 Cold brews require roughly double the amount of coffee to brew.
 This is due to the absence of heat, making the extraction slower.
 In addition, this also results in more caffeine when compared to a regular cup of coffee.
 If you find cold brew to have too much caffeine, you could brew with decaf coffee beans, or a half-caff mixture.

 Nitro cold brew